MilanFatschel/AdvancedLaneFinding/README.md

 LaneDetection.ipynb (Under Histogram)

-I then used a histogram to see where the most pixels were in the image.
+I then used a histogram to find where the greatest peaks of pixels were in the image.
 The two peaks would show where the two lane lines were, which gave starting points:

 ![alt text][image6]

 After finding the peaks, the sliding window approach was used to find the mean pixel locations within a specified area.
-The function fit_polynomial was then used to fit a polynomial throught these windows:
+The function fit_polynomial() was then used to fit a polynomial throught these windows:

 ![alt text][image7]

-After knowing the location of the lane-lines, the program can be more efficient by using this information.
+After knowing the location of the lane-lines, the program can be optimized by using this information.
 Instead of researching the whole image, the program can look in the same location + or - some margin width since lane-lines are continuous throughout a video.